 To accompany your application, you should provide:

-- Plans, including details of the location of building work
+- plans, including details of the location of the proposed building work

 - details of any change of use (if applicable)

-- estimated value of building work, on the application submission
+- estimated value of the proposed building work

-- previous consents issued for the project (if applicable)
+- previous consents issued for the proposed building work

-Depending type of application, we might ask you for additional documents to process your application.
+Depending on the type of application, we might ask you for additional documents to enable us to process your application.